Pho-ever/FrontendMentors/README.md

   }
   ```

-  - Used [MaterialUI](https://mui.com/) for the first time without difficulty
+  - Learnt how to use [MaterialUI](https://mui.com/) for the first time
   - Hosted on [Netlify](https://app.netlify.com/) For the first time with this being the first project i am ever hosting

-### Difficulties
+  - Also learnt how to create an active ```Modal ``` component for the delete buttom

-- Making the comment textarea active
+### Present Difficulty
-- Creating a modal for the delete button
+- Making the delete button active, so a comment can be deleted when clicked